markstory/sentry-protos/proto/sentry_protos/snuba/README.md

 1. Qu-EAP does not distinguish between data stored as a column or a tag, TraceItems have attributes and the interface to query them is all the same.
 2. Qu-EAP operations are limited.
 Currently there are four:
-    a.
-A timessries request (with a predefined list of possible aggregations)
+    1. A timessries request (with a predefined list of possible aggregations)
-    b.
-A request for attribute values (e.g. populating a table view)
+    2. A request for attribute values (e.g. populating a table view)
-    c.
-A request for the list of all searchable attributes (e.g. tag autocompletion)
+    3. A request for the list of all searchable attributes (e.g. tag autocompletion)
-    d.
-A request for possible attribute values (e.g. tag value autocompletion)
+    4. A request for possible attribute values (e.g. tag value autocompletion)
 3. Qu-EAP queries can be serviced by datastores other than clickhouse as long as they conform to the interfaces outlined in this repo.
 At time of writing (09-18-2024) no other datastores are being used however this is the whole point of Qu-EAP.
 To allow that flexibility and change.